swiftlang/swift-evolution/proposals/nnnn-span-access-shared-contiguous-storage.md

 Making `Span` non-copyable was in the early vision of this type.
 However, we found that would make `Span` a poor match to model borrowing semantics.
 This realization led to the initial design for non-escapable declarations.

 ##### Use a non-escapable index type
-Eventually we want a similar usage pattern for a `MutableSpan` (described [below](#MutableSpan)) as we are proposing for `Span`.
-If the index of a `MutableSpan` were to borrow the view, then it becomes impossible to implement a mutating subscript without also requiring an index to be consumed.
+A non-escapable index type implies that any indexing operation would borrow its `Span`.
+This would prevent using such an index for a mutation, since a mutation requires an _exclusive_ borrow.
+Noting that the usage pattern we desire for `Span` must also apply to `MutableSpan`(described [below](#MutableSpan),) a non-escapable index would make it impossible to also implement a mutating subscript, unless any mutating operation consumes the index.
 This seems untenable.

 ##### Naming

 The ideas in this proposal previously used the name `BufferView`.
-While the use of the word "buffer" would be consistent with the `UnsafeBufferPointer` type, it is nevertheless not a great name, since "buffer" is usually used in reference to transient storage.
-On the other hand we already have a nomenclature using the term "Storage" in the `withContiguousStorageIfAvailable()` function, and we tried to allude to that in a previous pitch where we called this type `StorageView`.
-We also considered the name `StorageSpan`, but that did not add much beyond the name `Span`. `Span` clearly identifies itself as a relative of C++'s `std::span`.
+While the use of the word "buffer" would be consistent with the `UnsafeBufferPointer` type, it is nevertheless not a great name, since "buffer" is commonly used in reference to transient storage.
+Another previous pitch used the term `StorageView` in reference to the `withContiguousStorageIfAvailable()` standard library function.
+We also considered the name `StorageSpan`, but that did not add much beyond the shorter name `Span`. `Span` clearly identifies itself as a relative of C++'s `std::span`.

 ##### A more sophisticated approach to indexing